 Much consideration was given to whether the CTSAs and the CC meet the guiding criteria described above.
-The CTSAs currently reside within the National Center for Research Resources (NCRR) and comprise approximately 39% of the NCRR's FY 2010 budget.
+The CTSAs currently reside within the NCRR and comprise approximately 39% of the NCRR's FY 2010 budget.
 The CC is not only a valuable resource of the NIH's translational medicine portfolio but also an essential component of the NIH Intramural Research Program.
 Research conducted within both of these entities is not specifically limited to research in therapeutics development.
 These factors were discussed in detail by the Working Group and given much consideration prior to the Working Group's decision.